Athena Limitations & AWS Athena Limits

 Welcome to our blog series on comparing AWS Athena, a serverless Presto service, to open source PrestoDB.
 In this series we’ll discuss Amazon’s Athena service versus PrestoDB and some of the reasons why you might choose to deploy PrestoDB on your own instead of using the AWS Athena service.
 We hope you find this series helpful.

 AWS Athena is an interactive query service built on PrestoDB that developers use to query data stored in Amazon S3 using standard SQL.
 It has a serverless architecture and Athena users pay per query (it’s priced at $5 per terabyte scanned).
-Some of the common AWS Athena technical limitations include query limits, concurrent queries limits, and partition limits.
+Some of the common Amazon Athena limits are technical limitations that include query limits, concurrent queries limits, and partition limits.
 Due to these limitations, AWS Athena can run slowly and increase operational costs.
 Plus, AWS Athena is built on an old version of PrestoDB and only supports a subset of PrestoDB features.

-An overview on Athena limitations
+An overview on AWS Athena limits

 AWS Athena query service has many different limitations that can cause problems, and many data engineering teams have spent hours trying to diagnose them.
 Some limits are hard, while some are soft quotas that you can request AWS to increase.
 One big limitation is around Athena’s limitations on queries: Athena users can only submit one query at a time and can only run up to five queries simultaneously for each account by default.